nextgis/metrocell/README.md

 It contains several steps:

-Theoretically there will be the least errors if we use the idea that the train moving equation contains 3 states: acceleration
+Theoretically there will be the least errors if we use the idea that the train moving equation contains 3 states:acceleration,constant speed,deceleration

-constant speed

-deceleration

 If so, we could figure out the coordinates of each log point.